-And ahead of Wednesday's European Champions League quarterfinal second leg, memories of a winger who brought joy to fans of both teams will be thrust sharply into focus.
+And ahead of Tuesdayay's European Champions League Group F game between the two teams in Paris, memories of a winger who brought joy to fans of both teams will be thrust sharply into focus.

 Former Barcelona president Joan Laporta called Castel the club's greatest ever signing, while current Barca playmaker Xavi is among his legion of loyal fans.

 Castel's career flowed through the pencil of Raymond Reding, whose vibrant illustrations captivated a generation of youngsters.

 The French star was known by different names across Europe -- Ronnie Hansen in the Netherlands, Kai Falke in Germany -- but he was always brought to life by the hand of Reding, who died in April 1999.

 Reding, while also working on other make-believe sporting heroes, spent time working on Belgium's favorite young adventurer Tintin during the 1950s.